Zship135/SQL-Data-Warehouse/README.md

 **Code**

 First, the DDL code is written.
 The tables in the silver layer are initially the same as the bronze.
 We add the dwh_create_date table to give additional information on when the last time the tables were created.
-We go through the process of cleaning each table one by one using what we learned by checking the bronze layer and then writing a store procedure to insert the cleaned data.
+We went through the process of cleaning each table one by one using what we learned by checking the bronze layer and then writing a store procedure to insert the cleaned data.
 > [Silver DDL](scripts/silver/silver_ddl.sql)

 > [Silver Layer Clean and Insert](scripts/silver/insert_clean_data.sql)